-It’s a great place to get some holiday shopping done, and is a wonderful way to experience Chicago’s strong German heritage.
+It’s a great place to get some Christmas gifts and is a wonderful way to experience Chicago’s strong German heritage.

-One fun tradition I particularly love is sipping on their delicious hot spiced cider, which comes in a collectable mug.
+One fun tradition I particularly love is sipping on their delicious hot spiced cider, which comes in a collectible mug.
 The mug designs are different each year, too!

 Getting In: Admission to Christkindlmarket is free.

 The Magnificent Mile

 Given its eclectic mixture of high-end stores and funky independent shops, it’s not surprising that the Magnificent Mile is even more beautiful during the holidays.